 While thousands of passengers flood through each terminal every hour at these times, there are loads of security lanes and while thorough, security is actually pretty efficient.

 Fast Track Access

-Fast Track security access is traditionally reserved for those passengers travelling in premium classes, and those passengers travelling in economy that hold status with an eligible airline.
+Fast Track security access is traditionally reserved for those passengers traveling in premium classes, and those passengers traveling in economy that hold status with an eligible airline.
 Some airlines will print this on your boarding pass, others may give you a fast track pass to use.

 Heathrow Airport is now selling fast track security access to anyone who may not have it, for a cost of £12.50 ($16) with the following conditions: